meanie/angular-seed/README.md

     # Any shared components (like interface elements) reside here.
     └─ shared

-  # This folder contains the shared layout for your application.
-  # It's a good place to store all common stylesheets.
+  # Any shared directives can go here.
-  ├─ layout
+  ├─ directives

   # Any shared services can go here.
+  ├─ services

+  # This folder contains the base styles for your application.
+  # It's a good place to store all non component specific stylesheets.
-  └─ services
+  └─ styles

 # This folder contains build configuration as well as all the tasks
 # and utilities required to build your project.